-RMAC should develop a Bibliography and Glossary to supplement the Land/Grazing Management Plan template
+RMAC should develop a Bibliography and Glossary to supplement the Land/Grazing Management Plan template, to be made available on a dedicated website.

 Note: need to cite the FAC about “good and substantial fence”, and address conflicts between FAC and some agency guidelines.